AmbikeshMishra/Salon-customer-automation/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="config/credential.json"

-5. Run the app
-python src/app.py
+- (On Windows PowerShell, use setx GOOGLE_APPLICATION_CREDENTIALS "config\credential.json")

-Then open http://localhost:5000 in your browser.
+If you’re only using SQLite, no credentials are required.5.
+Run the apppython src/app.py Then open http://localhost:5000 in your browser.